How does your credit file affect you?

 • Information about people financially linked with you

-Your credit file doesn’t contain other financial information like how much you earn, where you’ve worked, or how much you have in any savings accounts.
-If the debt you have with Lowell defaulted with the original company, it will be showing on your credit file as a default.
+Generally speaking, if you default on a debt, it will be recorded as a default on your credit file.
 Similarly, if a debt you had with Lowell has been passed on to a solicitor for legal action and a court grants a CCJ against you, this may show on your credit file.
 For more information on this, take a look at our Frequently Asked Questions.

-Your credit file at each CRA may not be the same because some lenders and creditors may not report their customer’s borrowing and repayment activity to all three CRAs.
+Your credit file at each CRA may not be the same because some lenders and creditors may not report their customers’ borrowing and repayment activity to all three CRAs.

 How can I check my credit history?

 There are online facilities that provide access for you to view your credit file for free.
-You can find more information about how to check your credit file on the Money Advice Service website.
+You can find more information about how to check your credit file on the MoneyHelper website.

 You don’t have to worry that checking your credit report will show up on your credit file.
-The fact that you looked at a report isn’t included in your file.
+The fact that you looked at your report isn’t included in your file.
 It’s worth checking regularly, to make sure the information held is accurate and up to date.

 Why is Lowell showing on my credit file?